 The legal division supports the Commission's Joint Audit and National Nexus Programs and other Commission programs and projects as requested.
 Recently, for example, the legal division has consulted with the Joint Audit Program on the issuance and enforcement of administrative subpoenas.
-In addition, the legal division is preparing an intensive legal training for the audit division that will take place later this fiscal year.
+The legal division assisted with an intensive training for Joint Audit Program staff that took place this year.
 The legal division also provides support for the Commission's general administration by addressing open meetings issues, maintaining confidentiality policies, handling records requests, researching and making recommendations for record retention policies, resolving lease disputes, reviewing contracts, and filing corporate registrations and reports.